CrisCariqueo/Mindfull_Monkey-uxd/README.md

 ### 4.1.
 Customer Journey Map

-We identified four key stages in the user's interaction with Vocación360:
+We identified four key stages in the user's interaction with Mindfull Monkey:

 - 🔍 Awareness
 - 🤔 Consideration